IntuitiveHarmony/redux-lesson/README.md

 ### Configure the Store

 Import the `{ configureStore }` hook from `"@reduxjs/toolkit"` and export the store.
-The `{ configureStore }` hook holds an object that contains all of our reducers, we are going to put an empty reducer object in there for now that we will fill with our reducers once they are set up.
+The `configureStore` hook holds an object that contains all of our reducers, we are going to put an empty reducer object in there for now that we will fill with our reducers once they are set up.

 ```javascript
 import { configureStore } from "@reduxjs/toolkit"